iamdin/nuxt-shadcn-blog/content/posts/example-post.md

 Your new site will be up at http://localhost:3000/

-Blog posts can be added to the `posts` directory, in the root folder.
+Blog posts can be added to the `content/posts` directory, in the root folder.

-Update the `WEBSITE_HOST_URL` when taking your site live.
-This lives in `/src/lib/constants.ts`

-Make sure to update the `sitemap.ts` file, specifically the `const routes` if you add more pages to the website.

 Go back [Home](/).